Fame (musical): United States

 The musical had a US tour directed by Lars Bethke in 1998.

 It ran Off-Broadway at the Little Shubert Theatre from October 7, 2003 (previews), November 11, 2003 (official), through June 27, 2004, for 264 performances and 40 previews.
-Directed by Drew Scott Harris, conducted by Eric Knight Barnes, the cast included Shakiem Evans as Tyrone Jackson, Nicole Leach, Cheryl Freeman, and Christopher J. Hanke.
+Directed by Drew Scott Harris, conducted by Eric Knight Barnes, with lighting design by Ken Billington.
+The cast included Shakiem Evans as Tyrone Jackson, Nicole Leach, Cheryl Freeman, and Christopher J. Hanke.
 Marque Lynche as Tyrone Jackson was a replacement.
 This version was titled Fame on 42nd Street (the Little Shubert Theatre is on 42 Street).

 A North American tour, produced by Phoenix Theatricals, began in September 2003 and played in 100 cities.

 On May 9, 2019, a bilingual version directed by Luis Salgado opened at the GALA Theatre in Washington, D.C., to rave reviews from The Washington Post.

 As part of MTI (Music Theatre International)'s Broadway Junior Series, a 60-minute adaptation was developed for middle schools (grades 6–9) and published in September 2011.
 Since 2012 over 200 productions of this version were licensed in North America.
 It has become one of the most popular shows licensed in the MTI catalog.